Cinfig/Microbiome---WGS---FIM/README.md

     - It saves all available human biome types to human_biomes_out.csv
     - It saves all available experiment types to all_sequence_methods_out.csv
     - It saves the final output based on our selection to selected_human_biomes_out.csv

+   The runtime to pull data and save the human_biomes_out.csv and all_sequence_methods_out.csv files is 2 minutes.
+   The runtime, for example, to pull the Human skin biom associated studies with metagenomic experiment type (4 out of 35 Human skin biom associated studies studies), and save the selected_human_biomes_out.csv is 3.5 minutes.

    How to use it - step-by-step guide: